bangerth/helmholtz/readme.md

 The `frequency_response.txt` and `frequency_response.csv` files are
-updated every time the program has finished computing the response of the membrane for a particular frequency.
+updated every time the program has finished computing the response of the cavity for a particular frequency.
 As a consequence, the file contains a record of all computed frequencies.

 To monitor the progress of computations -- for example for displaying